 Of course, no Italian food tour is complete without gelato.
 I really appreciated that we were each able to get a small cup of whatever we wanted.
 And since it was my birthday, the sweet woman behind the counter added a little cookie stick to mine.

 I really enjoyed the coffee and chocolate flavors I chose, but Buddy went for

-We would like to give a special thanks to Secret Food Tours for hosting us on their yummy tour of Rome.
+We would like to give a special thanks to Secret Food Tours for hosting us on their yummy Rome food tour.
 We had a fantastic time with our guide Silvia, and look forward to checking out these tours in other cities!
 As always, all opinions are our own.